 It is recommended that you begin with an opening paragraph that explains the purpose of the survey and why you are requesting participation.

 Then, include an instructions paragraph that explains how to respond.

 Next, any demographic questions that you wish to ask.

 And finally, the scaled and optionally any open-ended survey questions.

 Now you know what you want to accomplish and you know what questions you want to ask.
-Next, let’s talk about deploying your survey.
+Next, let’s talk about deploying the survey.